Qumulo/getting-started-guide/hardware-guide/quiver-2u-hybrid-gen2/replacing-hardware-components.md

 ## To Replace the Node Chassis
 {% include important.html content="After you perform a chassis swap, you must reconfigure the IPMI settings for your node." %}

-1. Remove the existing components from the chassis.
+1. Remove the existing HDD and NVMe drives, the boot drive, and the NIC from the chassis.

-1. Install the new components in the chassis.
+1. Install the existing components in the new chassis.

 {% include content-reuse/hardware-guides/platform-agnostic-part-replacement-procedure-fvt.md %}